-From the architect.
+Text description provided by the architects.
 Dzintari forest park is unique due to its location.
 Its 13 ha territory of nature base is located in the very centre of Jurmala city.
 Due to intensive development of public and residential objects around this nature base territory, the idea to include it into the overall system of the city’s infrastructure objects and to adapt this territory to regular public visits became topical.

 A 200-year-old pine-tree growth and the protected biotops of bilberry bush are the greatest treasures of Dzintari forest park.
 The new infrastructure is created as a singular mechanism that controls park visitors’ relationships with nature.